This post contains affiliate links. Please read my disclosures.

 - Make a well in the centre and add the eggs, whisk in until the batter is extremely thick but not lumpy.

-- Pour in the milk, whisking all the while until the batter has thinned out and smooth.
+- Stir the milk together with the soda water in a jug then pour into the batter, whisking all the while until the batter has thinned out and smooth.

 - Pour in the coconut oil and whisk in.